Hinds County assistance programs.

 Jackson area charities provide free Christmas gifts, holiday meals, and other support.
 Children from households living in poverty often benefit from these services.

-If the agencies above can’t help, find more non-profit rent assistance and agencies that focus on rent and housing assistance.
-Click here.
+Rent and deposit help - If the agencies above can’t help, find more information on places to get housing help.
+Locate non-profit rent assistance and agencies that focus on rent and housing assistance.
+Click here rent assistance Hinds County.

 Referrals or direct aid may be offered by these non-profits.
 The locations may have information on food pantries, zero interest loans, rental assistance, utility bill programs or government benefits.